gwax/www-gwax/posts/2004/03/whiteface-and-passaconoway.rst

 (probably where the mountain name comes from).
 From there I proceeded across the real summit and over to Passaconoway.
-I started up the last bit of Passaconoway at about 4:30p and then stopped at Camp Rich (just a snow covered tentsite) at about 5:00p.
+I started up the last bit of Passaconoway at about 4:30p and then stopped at Camp Rich (just a snow covered tent site) at about 5:00p.
 I dropped anchor, so to speak, and hopped in my sleeping bag for a long night.
 I'm not quite sure why but I wasn't able to sleep and at around 2:00a I decided to go on.
 It was a full moon so there was plenty of light to go by, and I had a